deolla/boilerplate_nodeJs/README.md

 ### API Documentation

 The API documentation follows RESTful architecture principles and has been meticulously crafted according to the [OpenApi specification](https://swagger.io/specification/).
 This ensures clarity, consistency, and adherence to industry standards.
-You can explore the OpenAPI Schema Documentation [here](https://app.swaggerhub.com/apis/BODUNRINDAVIDBOND/LOGIC-SQUAD-OPENAPI-SCEMA/1.0.0).
+You can explore the OpenAPI Schema Documentation boilerplate [here](https://app.swaggerhub.com/apis/BODUNRINDAVIDBOND/LOGIC-SQUAD-OPENAPI-SCEMA/1.0.0).

 ### Folder Structure